±JOIN OUR FREE NEWSLETTER

-According to Bulgarian immigration law, you must inform the relevant authorities (normally the local police station) of your whereabouts, in writing, within 48 hours of arrival in the country, giving precise address details.
+According to Bulgarian immigration law, visitors must inform the relevant authorities of their whereabouts, in writing, within 48 hours of arrival in the country, giving precise address details.
 If staying in private accommodation, it is wise to ask the host to register on the expat's behalf.
 For anyone staying in hotels initially, hotel management will do this automatically.

-Those intending to work in Bulgaria must have a work permit (as well as a residence permit).
-These permits must be obtained before you arrive, you cannot stay in Bulgaria while a work permit is being processed.
-If you bring dependent family members with you, they do not have the right to work in Bulgaria.
-This info has been amended below:
+Those intending to work in Bulgaria must have a work permit as well as a residence permit.
+These permits must be obtained before expats arrive and they cannot stay in Bulgaria while a work permit is being processed.
+If they bring dependent family members with them, they do not have the right to work in Bulgaria.

 For more information, contact the Bulgarian embassy or consulate in your home country.
 The websites for US and UK citizens are: